nietras/nietras.github.io/_posts/2021-05-01-set-dynamic-batch-size-using-onnx-sharp.md

 ## How: Don't Forget Reshapes
-From the above it may seem straightforward to change a model from fixed batch size of `1` to `N` by simply replacing the leading dimension in all inputs, outputs etc. in the graph.
+From the above it may seem straightforward to change a model from fixed batch size of `1` to `N` by simply replacing the leading dimension in all inputs (except initializer inputs), value infos and outputs in the graph.
 This is also what appears to be the most common cited solution on the web with accompanying Python code.
 However, as always the devil is in the details.